 Student Information & Registration

-Current Saint Mary's University students and recent graduates (all departments welcome) are invited to attend the 2019 Accounting & Finance Career Fair on September 12th and 13th, 2019!
+Current Saint Mary's University students and recent graduates (all departments welcome) are invited to attend the 2020 Accounting & Finance Career Fair on September 21st, 2020!
 The annual Accounting & Finance Career Fair is your opportunity to connect and network with Atlantic Canada’s top Accounting and Finance employers.
-In addition to the Career Fair, you have the opportunity to participate in the Wine & Cheese Reception on Thursday evening, Networking Workshops, and numerous Student Information Sessions with CPA stream employers on Thursday and Friday.

-The Accounting & Finance Career Fair will be held on Friday, September 13th, 9 AM – 12 PM in L290.
-Pre-registration is recommended.
-Click here to register.
+The Accounting & Finance Career Fair will be held on Monday, September 21st, 10 AM – 4 PM.

 Some organizations may post jobs prior to the Career Fair so we encourage you to check Career360° on a regular basis to keep up to date on employment opportunities.